 The effectiveness ratings for IODINE are as follows:

 Likely effective for...

 - Iodine deficiency.
-Taking iodine supplements is effective for preventing and treating iodine deficiencies including goiter.
+Taking iodine supplements, including iodized salt, is effective for preventing and treating iodine deficiencies.

 - Radiation exposure.
-Iodine taken by mouth is effective for protecting against exposure to radioactive iodides in a radiation emergency.
+Taking iodine by mouth is effective for protecting against exposure to radioactive iodides in a radiation emergency.